What is Quantitative Market Research?

 Coca-Cola carried out blind taste tests.
 Participants were asked to taste different cola formulas without knowing the brand, and then indicate their preferences.
 The results were clear: A significant majority preferred the taste of the new formula over both the original Coca-Cola and Pepsi.
 Armed with this quantitative data, Coca-Cola confidently launched the “New Coke.”

-Challenges of Quantitative Research
+Challenges of Quantitative Market Research

 While quantitative research serves as an indispensable tool for modern businesses, it’s actually challenging to conduct quantitative analyses.
 Thus, recognizing these challenges is crucial to maximizing its potential and navigating its complexities: